Placement of Breast Implants

 In dual plane placement, the top of the breast implant sits below the muscle, while the bottom of the implant rests below the breast tissue.
 This remedies the problem of submuscular implants sitting too high, but also allows the top of the implant to be covered by the muscles so it is less visible.
 This implant placement is recommended for women with slightly sagging breasts, and especially those who are having a breast lift combined with their breast enlargement.

 Making the right decision about breast implant placement will contribute greatly to the results of your breast implant surgery.
-To discuss your options, please schedule a breast enlargement consultation in Winter Park, Orlando, and nearby Central Florida areas with Florida Plastic Surgeon, Dr. Sweeney today.
+To discuss your options, please schedule a breast enlargement consultation in Winter Park, Orlando, and nearby Central Florida areas with our Florida Plastic Surgeon today.